Master of Science

 Hear From Our Faculty

-Watch our video to learn more about the MS in Data Science from Dept. of Engineering and Computing Chair, Dr. Ronald Uhlig.
+Watch our video to learn more about the MS in Data Science from Dept. of Engineering and Computing featuring Dr. Ronald Uhlig, Academic Program Director, Department of Engineering.

 “The design of the curriculum and the program matches what the industry is looking for: a blend of business, computer science, and statistics.
 The Master of Science in Data Science enables our students to apply statistical methods to solve real-world problems and prepare for careers in data science.”